top of page

 By train

-Most trains to Scarborough are run by Transpennine Express, who run services to and from York, Leeds and Manchester, but these are all weird cos of COVID.
-East Midlands Railway used to run a summer service from London but they scrapped this in 2019, the shits.
+Most trains to Scarborough are run by Transpennine Express, who run services to and from York, Leeds and Manchester, which seem slightly less weird than in the past and since they got rid of the Mk5s.
 Historically we told you to buy your tickets from one of those websites but that's before they introduced split ticketing at thetrainline.com so just buy your tickets there cos they'll be cheaper, even with their booking fee.

 The train station is about a 30 minute walk from the venue, so be sure to factor this in when considering train times home.
 Live train and journey information can be found on the National Rail website.